argoproj/argo-workflows/docs/metrics.md

 ...
 ```

-And example of a `Task`-level Counter metric that will increase a counter every time the step fails:
+An example of a `Task`-level Counter metric that will increase a counter every time the step fails:

 ```yaml
 ...